q09sssisiwjb/C-v/replit.md

   - CSS variables in `index.css` - pure black/white semantic colors
   - ToolsSection icons - white icons on black circular backgrounds using `bg-primary` and `text-primary-foreground` tokens
   - TextToImageGenerator - replaced purple buttons (#8a3dff) with black using color tokens
-  - HeroSlider - grayscale filter applied to banner image for monochrome aesthetic
+  - HeroSlider - colorful banner image preserved (user requested to keep original colors)
   - All SVG icons updated to use `text-primary-foreground` token
 - **Maintainable design**: Theme changes can be made by updating CSS variables in one location
 - **No hardcoded colors**: All color classes reference theme tokens for consistency